M-Pepper/linux-cac-walkthrough/README.md

 The latest version of OpenSC on the Debian repositories is v0.21.
 I personally have had trouble with this version so I built and installed v0.22 from source from their github page.
 You can follow those instructions at the following link: https://github.com/OpenSC/OpenSC/wiki/Compiling-and-Installing-on-Unix-flavors

-**This should be a later attempt at trouble shooting unless you enjoy building from source**

 The following command will get you up and running as far as dependencies go:
 ```bash
 sudo apt remove cackey coolkey libckyapplet1 libckyapplet1-dev -y && sudo apt purge -y